ZSU-57-2: Overview

-Based on past experiences with SPAAG designs, Soviet engineers designed a vehicle that used a modified T-54 chassis, with four twin road wheels per side instead of five, and much thinner armour.
+Based on past experiences with SPAAG designs, Soviet engineers designed a vehicle that used a modified T-54 chassis, with four twin road wheels per side instead of five, and much thinner armour in order to not overwork the inbuild V-54 4-stroke diesel V12 engine of the T-54.
 The vehicle was armed with twin 57 mm S-68 autocannon in a new, large, rotating, open-topped turret.
 The ZSU-57-2 consists of three compartments: driver's in the front, fighting in the middle and engine-transmission at the rear.
 The hull is more spacious in comparison with the T-54 because of the thinner armour and has different locations for some equipment.
 The general layout, with transverse mounting of the engine, is the same.

 Driver's compartment

 The driver's compartment is located on the left hand side of the front of the hull.
 The driver's seat is moved forward and to the left in comparison with its location in the T-54.
 The compartment is equipped with a single-piece hatch cover opening to the left and two periscopic vision devices.
 One of them can be replaced by the TVN-1 infrared vision device which is operated together with the infrared headlamp (active night vision), which is mounted on the right track board.
 A fire-fighting equipment signal panel and a spare parts case are also located in the driver's compartment.